 - Pour into a 23cm (9") round silicone mould or non-stick cake tin – make sure it’s not one with a loose bottom.

-- Lay the plums on top skin-side-down to cover the bottom of the tin.
+- Lay the plums over the sugar skin-side-down to cover the bottom of the tin.

 - Cream the butter and sugar together until light and fluffy.

 - Beat in the eggs, one by one, followed by the ground almonds.

 - Sieve in the flour, baking powder and bicarb, then stir until just combined.

 - Finally stir in the kefir, buttermilk or sour milk.